What is Degenerative Myelopathy?

-A dog will begin to lose feeling and control over their back legs, causing them to stumble or trip.
+A dog will begin to lose feeling and control over its back legs, causing them to stumble or trip.

 If you have never experienced this disease, you should consider yourself very lucky.
 Most dog owners become aware of Degenerative Myelopathy only after a diagnosis has been presented.

 Learn about my journey battling DM with my German Shepherd Bruno (RIP) here.